The Dead (Joyce short story): Adaptations

 "The Dead" was adapted as a one-act play of the same name by Hugh Leonard in 1967.

 Joyce Carol Oates's 1973 story, "The Dead", makes many allusions to Joyce's story.

 In 1987, it was adapted into the film The Dead directed by John Huston, starring Anjelica Huston as Gretta Conroy and Donal McCann as Gabriel Conroy.

 In 1990, the story was used as the core narrative for season 4, episode 10 of Thirtysomething titled "Happy New Year".

-It is referenced in the 1995 Father Ted pilot episode "Grant Unto Him Eternal Rest", when Ted quotes from the end of the story on the night before Father Jack's funeral, as it begins to snow.
+It is referenced in the 1995 Father Ted episode "Grant Unto Him Eternal Rest", in which the ending lines of the story are quoted.

 In 1999, it was adapted into a Broadway musical by Richard Nelson and Shaun Davey.
 The original production starred Christopher Walken as Gabriel Conroy and won a Tony Award for Best Book of a Musical.

 In 2012, playwright Frank McGuinness's two-act dramatic adaptation premiered at Dublin's Abbey Theatre, the National Theatre of Ireland, in a production starring Stanley Townsend as Gabriel and Derbhle Crotty as Gretta.

 In 2019, the story was adapted into a Bengali film named Basu Poribar, starring Soumitra Chatterjee and Aparna Sen.

 In 2024, the story is at the center of the Pedro Almodóvar film The Room Next Door.
 It is extensively referenced; and in one scene, a terminal cancer patient, aware of her coming end, reads out verbatim the last lines of "The Dead" describing the snow falling on Ireland.
 In the film's final scene the patient's friend, played by Julianne Moore, mourns her death by paraphrasing the same lines to refer to the snow falling on the house in upper New York State where her friend died.